Overview

 Built for success

 A career in Quantity Surveying is a blend of analytical and practical skillsets offering promising career prospects.
-Our fully online and industry-recognised MSc Quantity Surveying programme will provide you with the knowledge of cost planning, contract administration, project management, and procurement strategies needed to transition into the world of professional quantity surveyors.
+Our industry-recognised MSc Quantity Surveying programme will provide you with the knowledge of cost planning, contract administration, project management, and procurement strategies needed to transition into the world of professional quantity surveyors.

 Quantity surveyors play a pivotal role in the construction industry—managing project costs, contracts, and procurement from inception to completion, ensuring projects are delivered on within budget.
 They maximise value for money, and advise costs and risks management, making them an indispensable advisor to developers, contractors, and clients worldwide.